Last update : 2019/12/15

-This topic aims to help players who have the (in)famous crash 0x80000003 with HITMAN 2 and to get some official explanation from IO (I hope).
+This guide is intended to help all players affected by the (in)famous 0x80000003 TDR crashing issue that occurs in HITMAN 2 with a Turing card (GeForce 16 series and RTX series).
 Before posting, please make sure you are affected by this problem, and only that one.

 A bit of context :